hl7dk/kl-children/input/pagecontent/index.md

 * A reference to an Encounter may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

-## FeedingObservation
+## Feeding
 Information about how small children are fed.
 It is used for observations of a childs breastfeeding.

 ##### Attributes
 * One codes that describes that this is a feeding observation
 * A value that describes what feeding method the observation is about
 * A dataAbsentReason, which makes it possible to describe why data is absent
-* An observation period in which the feeding method is used.
+* An observation period in which the feeding method is used, or an observation time.
 * A reference to the Citizen instance that holds the child's information
 * A reference to the Encounter in which the observation occured
 * A FHIR status attributeFHIR-ValueSet